 When you’re shopping online for a diamond ring, it’s common to select the setting and diamond separately.
 For the setting, online retailers also display the CTTW of just the setting.
 So you’d add that number to whatever size diamond you buy.

-For example, this floating diamond engagement ring has a CTTW of 0.78.
+For example, this floating diamond engagement ring setting has a CTTW of 0.78.

-That means the six round diamonds set on the ring are about 0.13 carats each, and then you’d add the carat of the center diamond.
+That means the six round diamonds set on the ring are about 0.13 carats each.
+You then add the carat of the center diamond.